Light and Flaky Croissants

 - 4½ tsp Red Star Active Dry Yeast

 - 4⅔ cups bread flour

 - 1½ cups butter

 - In a small saucepan heat milk to 110°-115°F. Pour into a large bowl, stir in the yeast.
 Add sugar, salt, eggs.
 Beat with a wire whisk or wooden spoon until smooth.

 - Stir in 2 cups of bread flour, beat well.
 Stir in 2 more cups of bread flour.
 Beat until well combined.

 - Gradually mix the last ⅔ cup of bread flour in with your hands, pressing flour into dough and turning dough over, until the flour is all worked in.
 Place dough on a floured surface.
 Roll dough into a rectangle about ¼-inch thick, always keeping both sides well floured.

-- Slice butter into ¼-inch thick slices, place on centre third of dough.
-Fold left hand side over centre third, then right hand side over both.
+- Slice butter into ¼-inch thick slices, place on center third of dough.
+Fold left hand side over center third, then right hand side over both.
 Pinch seams to seal.

 - Roll again to a rectangle ¼-inch thick.
 If butter comes through just spread back in and dust with flour.
 Repeat the rolling and folding two more times.
 Let dough rest for 10 minutes.

 - With a floured rolling pin roll the dough into a rectangle ¼-inch thick.
 Cut lengthwise in half, then crosswise in half, making four rectangles.
 Work with each piece separately.
 Roll out to no less than ⅛-inch thick.